koorinonaka/EnhancedWidgetNavigation/README.md

 - Implements WidgetNavigation connections and allows nested connections.

 ## Requirement
-- UE5.0
+- UE 5.0

 ## Installation
 C++ projects can be built and used for free.

 Pre-built binaries are available in the UE Marketplace.

+The following three items must be set in ProjectSettings.
+1. UEnhancedPlayerInput to DefaultPlayerInputClass.
+2. LocalPlayer that implements IEWN_Interface_LocalPlayerExtension to LocalPlayerClass.
+If there are no special restrictions, EWN_LocalPlayer may be used.
+3. DA_WidgetInputConfig to WidgetInputConfigName.
+You can also create your own WidgetInputConfig for default key mapping.

 ## Usage
 See the [Tutorial](Documentation/Tutorial.md).

 ## Note
 - Touch input not supported.
-- IEWN_Interface_LocalPlayerExtension must be implemented in LocalPlayer.
-	- If there are no special restrictions, EWN_LocalPlayer may be used.
-- UEnhancedPlayerInput must be specified for DefaultPlayerInput in ProjectSettings.

 ## Author
 [@koorinonaka](https://twitter.com/koorinonaka)